-Treatment options for pressure ulcers (sores) typically include regularly changing your position, using special mattresses to reduce or relieve pressure, and dressings to help heal the ulcer.
-In some cases, surgery may be needed.
+Treatments for pressure ulcers (sores) include regularly changing your position, using special mattresses to reduce or relieve pressure, and dressings to help heal the ulcer.
+Surgery may sometimes be needed.

 Moving and regularly changing your position helps to relieve the pressure on ulcers that have already developed.
-It also helps prevent pressure ulcers developing.
+It also helps prevent pressure ulcers form.

-After your care team has carried out an assessment of your risk of developing pressure ulcers, they will draw up a repositioning timetable.
+After your care team has assessed your risk of developing pressure ulcers, they'll draw up a repositioning timetable.
 This states how often you need to move, or be moved if you're unable to do so yourself.

 For some people, this may be as often as once every 15 minutes.
-Others may need to be moved only once every two to four hours.
+Others may need to be moved only once every 2 to 4 hours.

 You may also be given training and advice about: